To The Pious Memory Of The Accomplished Young Lady Mrs. Anne Killigrew

 His warlike mind, his soul devoid of fear,

 His high-designing thoughts, were figur'd there,

 As when, by magic, ghosts are made appear.

-Our phoenix Queen was portrayed too so bright,
+Our phoenix queen was portray'd too so bright,

 Beauty alone could beauty take so right: